Why Use PS2 over USB?

 In conclusion, PS2 ports have their advantages and disadvantages.
 While they offer faster transfer rates and better security, they are less compatible with newer hardware.
 USB ports, on the other hand, offer more versatility and wider compatibility, but at the cost of slower transfer rates and security risks.
 Ultimately, the choice between PS2 and USB depends on your specific needs and requirements.

-- How do you get legendary unity in wow?
+- How do I get mods to work in Skyrim?